Makeup Breakdown: 5 Techniques to Know Now

 In makeup, “strobing” is a technique that layers and reflects light onto your best features, adding an otherworldly glow without oily shine.

-Strobing is simple with the right tools, like Custom Enhancer Drops or—if you want to go high-key for a night out, a beach party, or a music festival—Glitter Drops.
+Strobing is simple with the right tools, like Custom Enhancer Drops.
 To ensure strobing looks glowy instead of oily, stick with key areas of the face: the tops of your cheekbones, the bow of your lips, and the outer corner of your eyes.

-With fingers or a soft, small brush, apply a small amount of your chosen product (like three drops), blend well, and that’s it.
+With fingers or a soft, small brush, apply a small amount of your chosen product (no more than three drops—this stuff goes a long way), blend well, and that’s it.
 Seriously.